Parthivjoshi29/WanderLust-AI/README.md

-# 🌍 AITripPlanner
+# 🌍 Wanderlust AI

 ## Overview

-**AITripPlanner** is an AI-powered travel planning application designed to help users plan their perfect trips.
+**Wanderlust AI** is an AI-powered travel planning application designed to help users plan their perfect trips.
 With features like multi-city itineraries, AI-generated recommendations, and an interactive map, AITripPlanner is your ultimate travel companion.

 ## ✨ Features